Introduction to Linux uniq

 The uniq command will help to remove the duplicate data or records from the input file.

 Explanation: We have the sample text file “contents.txt”.
-It is having some data in the same file (refer screenshot 1 .
-Now we are using the uniq command to filter out the duplicate data (refer screenshot 1 ).
+It has some data in the same file (refer to screenshot 1 .
+Now we are using the uniq command to filter out the duplicate data (refer to screenshot 1 ).

 2. Uniq Count Command

-In uniq count command, we will identify how many times the line was repeated in the input file or data with prefix value.
-To count the number of duplicate records in input file we can use the “-c” option with uniq command.
+In the uniq count command, we will identify how many times the line was repeated in the input file or data with prefix value.
+To count the number of duplicate records in the input file, we can use the “-c” option with the uniq command.

 uniq -c contents.txt